Probation officers don't supervise violent criminals.

 Probationers aren't accountable.
 It's like paper supervision, not punishment or retribution.

-An offender placed under supervision by the court or released by the Parole Commission must abide by "conditions of supervision".
+An offender placed under supervision by the court or released by the Florida Commission on Offender Review must abide by "conditions of supervision".
 The conditions of supervision are mandated by Florida statute (s.
 948.03) but the statutes also allow the sentencing/releasing authority to design "special conditions" for the offender based upon the type of crime for which they have been convicted.

 The offender under supervision must comply with the conditions prior to terminating supervision.
 A willful violation of these conditions may result in revocation and imposition of any sentence which may have been imposed before placing the offender on supervision (including prison) or a return to prison in the case of a prison release.